kadojs/kado/doc/guides/Introduction.md

-Kado relieves that pain by providing common functionality to meet the needs of command line applications and web servers without the use of external software.Prior to Kado even basic web servers relied on hundreds of external dependencies just to say hello world.
+Kado relieves that pain by providing common functionality to meet the needs of command line applications and web servers without the use of external software.Prior to Kado, even basic web servers relied on hundreds of external dependencies just to say hello world.
 We also believe Kado is just easier and more fun to work with.
 However, we will let you be the judge of that!

 ## The Future of Kado

-Moving forward Kado aims to achieve two primary mission goals.
+Moving forward, Kado aims to achieve two primary mission goals.
 The first is to provide a stable environment for applications written on Kado by using an LTS backed release schedule.
 Second, we aim to merge more common application functionality written on ES6+ and matching Kado standards into our package.